chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales searched results](docs/testing/user-testing/kitchen-tales-search-results.webp)

-- The search results are fairly specific and its currently set to search results by title so you might get slightly different results from using a capital letter vs not.
+- The search results are fairly specific and it's currently set to search results by title so you might get slightly different results from using a capital letter vs not.
 With more time, I would like to add more searchable features to the site.

 #